eddmash/android-form/docs/source/com/eddmash/form/fields/CollectionField.rst

    Field that manipulates multiple individual views together.

-   Its important to note that the specific fields don't loose there individuality and the values return will be values for each single view.
+   Its important to note that the specific fields don't loose there individuality and the values return will be values for each single editText.

-   Setting will be attempted on each single view if its value is found in the map of values passed in.
+   Setting will be attempted on each single editText if its value is found in the map of values passed in.

 Constructors
 ------------